Student talking with an advisor in their office

 Maximum Timeframe Limit and Appeals

-Federal regulations require that students complete their programs within the Maximum Timeframe Allowed, which is 150% of the published program length.
+Federal regulations require that students complete their programs within the maximum timeframe allowed, which is 150% of the published program length.
 For example, if the minimum number of credits to complete an associate degree is 90 credits, you must complete the degree within 135 attempted credits (90 x 150% = 135).

 Once students have attempted the maximum number of credits for their declared certificate or degree, they become ineligible for financial aid but may appeal for an extension.
 Appeals are approved for students who have a clear education plan to complete their degree within the 150% timeframe and are maintaining SAP standards (as outlined above).